 - Behavioral Problems: Some patients will talk You may become difficult to treat because you are so talkative, or experience vivid dreams associated with physical movement of the body.

-- Nausea and Vomiting: This is the most frequent of the side effects of nitrous oxide sedation, but its frequency is still quite low.
-It is important to tell the doctor, hygienist, or assistant that you are experiencing some discomfort.
+- Nausea and Vomiting: This is the most frequent of the side effects of nitrous oxide sedation, but its frequency is still quite It is important to tell the doctor, hygienist, or assistant that you are experiencing some discomfort.
 The level of nitrous oxide can be adjusted to eliminate this side effect.
-For this reason we Require nothing to eat or drink 2 hours before your child's dental appointment.

 Consequences of Not Performing These Procedures

-Fears and/or anxiety about the dental experience and/or avoidance of future dental appointments, if not diminished by the use of nitrous oxide sedation, may precipitate other medical problems, including fainting, palpitation, and other heart-related disorders.
+Fears of or anxiety about the dental experience and/or avoidance of future dental appointments, if not diminished by the use of nitrous oxide sedation, may precipitate other medical problems, including fainting, palpitation, and other heart-related disorders.